Diary of a Wimpy Kid: Hot Mess: Plot

 The next morning, Greg sees many people outside the house, and he sees that Dazzle was on his new profile photo.
 The family leaves the island, but Dazzle, on the other hand, remained on the island, shocking Aunt Veronica and Susan.
 Greg’s aunts decides that they would surprise their grandmother because it was her birthday.
 When they arrive, the security guard says that he wouldn’t let them in until he called their grandmother, but she doesn’t pick up, so Greg’s family sneaks in.
 Their grandmother is already having her party in the recreation center.
 She apologized to everyone for not inviting them, and they clean up the recreation center.

 When Greg takes out the trash, he sees a package of frozen meatballs from Palazzo Pomodoro, and he shows his grandmother the bag where it is then revealed that she had actually bought the meatballs and claimed to have made them.
-Greg thinks about telling his family the truth, but ultimately decides to keep his secret so he can become the next head of the family, so he promises his grandmother her secret is safe with him.
+Greg thinks about telling his family the truth, but ultimately decides to keep the secret so he can become the next head of the family.
+He promises his grandmother her secret is safe with him.